Ankr-network/mirage-mobile-widget-unity/Docs/build-scripts-configuration.md

 ## Requirements

-In order to run automated builds you will need:
+To run automated builds you will need:

 - Python 3.0 .
 You can download it from the [official Python website](https://www.python.org/downloads/).
 - JDK 1.8.0 .
 You can download it from the Oracle website or from [this GitHub page](https://gist.github.com/wavezhang/ba8425f24a968ec9b2a8619d7c2d86a6)